The Japanese entrepreneur who created the world's first and number one DeFi service talks about the "future of finance"

 As for how to proceed with work, Japan is culturally a village society, so in many cases, decisions cannot be made without a consensus from the people around you, not top-down.
 Compared to other countries where decision-making is fast, it takes time to do even small things, which is inefficient and a great waste.

-Nagatomo: Looking at Toyosaki's career, it is a brilliant one, but what was the thinking behind your decision to give it up to start a company?
+Nagatomo: Your career is really a brilliant one, but what was the thinking behind your decision to give it up to start a company?

 Toyosaki: First of all, the idea of giving up your career is wrong.
 The expression "letting go of your career" includes the assumption that you will never come back.
 If you have acquired a skill set and have improved your abilities and growth, I think you can always return to a major company.